 Alvarez received a standing ovation.
 In the days after his testimony, Alvarez was deemed too frail to receive another round of chemotherapy.
 Less than 3 weeks later, he passed away.

 But Congress heard what Alvarez had to say.
-With all but two votes, the measure passed in the Senate, and on July 29, the president signed the bill, which now permanently authorizes funding for the VCF.
+With all but 2 votes, the measure passed in the Senate, and on July 29, 2019, the president signed the bill, which now permanently authorizes funding for the VCF.
 Alongside fellow 9/11 victims and advocates James Zadroga and Ray Pfeifer, Luis Alvarez’ name is included in the title of the bill.

 New Memorial Honors 9/11 Rescue and Recovery Workers